 Knowledge and Abilities

-Knowledge of: Department and partner programs & services; interviewing techniques & principles; agency policy & procedures; labor market trends, to include social & economic conditions; and basic computer applications.
+Knowledge of: WorkSource programs and services; interviewing techniques and principles; agency policies and procedures; labor market trends, to include social and economic conditions; and basic computer applications.

-Ability to: Communicate effectively, orally and in writing, in both group and individual settings; conduct effective interviews; work in a team based environment; establish and maintain effective interpersonal relationships with customers, peers, management & partners; within a team, implement quality process initiatives by utilizing tools to ensure customer satisfaction; perform basic computer applications & internet operations; work with diverse populations; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit & engage customers into a system that provides a multitude of services to meet their needs.
+Ability to: communicate effectively, orally and in writing, in both group and individual settings; conduct effective interviews; work in a team based environment; establish and maintain effective interpersonal relationships with customers, peers, management and partners; within a team, implement quality process initiatives by utilizing tools to ensure customer satisfaction; perform basic computer applications and internet operations; work with diverse populations; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit and engage customers into a system that provides a multitude of services to meet their needs.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.